byxor/limp/README.md

 4. Granularity - Functions should remain small.
 5. Reusability - Packages can be easily shared and installed.

+_Disclaimer: Not all of these ideas have been fully realised yet._

 ## For users:

 ### Installation